hashintel/hash/packages/engine/README.md

 ### Running for development
 > **WIP** - This section is a work-in-progress.
 More detailed documentation of the CLI's API will be provided.
 For now, it's easiest to test by running _single runs_ rather than _simple_ experiments.

 The CLI binary handles parsing a HASH project, and the lifetime of the engine for an experiment.
-To use it, download a project by **TODO: Instructions are WIP, coming shortly**.
+To use it requires a HASH project to be accessible on the local disk.
+Follow instructions in the [Run a simulation](#run-a-simulation) section to learn how to download and create one.

 Then, run the CLI using:
 * `cargo run --bin cli -- <CLI ARGS>`